-- Financial support of a Mobile Irrigation Laboratory (MIL) in cooperation with DACS and the Natural Resources Conservation Service (NRCS); - Cooperative funding with producers for agricultural BMPs within the Jackson Blue Spring groundwater contribution area; - Cooperative funding to Jackson County for a septic-to-sewer retrofit project in the Indian Springs subdivision on Merritt's Mill Pond and Jackson Blue Spring; - Financial support for research and outreach on University of Florida's Institute of Food and Agricultural Services (IFAS) Sod-Based Crop Rotation Program; - Completion of the Williford Spring restoration project; - Completion of cooperative stormwater retrofit projects to improve water quality in St. Andrew Bay and Apalachicola Bay watershed; and - Continuing assistance to local governments to complete stormwater retrofit projects that improve water quality and flood protection in the Apalachicola Bay watershed.
+- Financial support of a Mobile Irrigation Laboratory (MIL) in cooperation with DACS and the Natural Resources Conservation Service (NRCS); - Cooperative funding with producers for agricultural BMPs within the Jackson Blue Spring groundwater contribution area; - Cooperative funding to Jackson County for septic-to-sewer retrofit projects in the Indian Springs subdivision on Merritt's Mill Pond and Jackson Blue Spring; - Cooperative funding to the City of Carrabelle for a septic-to-sewer retrofit project in the Lighthouse Estates subdivision adjacent to Apalachicola Bay. - Financial support for research and outreach on University of Florida's Institute of Food and Agricultural Services (IFAS) Sod-Based Crop Rotation Program; - Completion of cooperative stormwater retrofit projects to improve water quality in St. Andrew Bay and Apalachicola Bay watershed in FY 2016-2017; and - Continuing assistance to local governments to complete stormwater retrofit projects that improve water quality and flood protection in the Apalachicola Bay watershed.

-District staff are also continuing participation in multi-agency project planning and development across northwest Florida associated with the federal Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act (RESTORE Act) and the Gulf Environmental Benefit Fund (GEBF), both of which were created as a result of the Deepwater Horizon oil spill in 2010.
-Additionally, the District has continued to provide assistance to the Choctawhatchee Basin Alliance for restoration and associated public outreach activities.
-The District is also continuing efforts to update Surface Water Improvement and Management (SWIM) plans districtwide, with funding from the National Fish and Wildlife Foundation's GEBF.
+District staff continues to participate in multi-agency project planning and development for Gulf of Mexico protection and restoration.
+These include activities associated with the federal Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act (RESTORE Act), Gulf Environmental Benefit Fund (GEBF), and Natural Resource Damage Assessment (NRDA).
+During the past year, the District has completed updates to Surface Water Improvement and Management (SWIM) plans districtwide, with funding from the National Fish and Wildlife Foundation's GEBF.
+Additionally, the District has continued to fund restoration and associated outreach activities conducted by the Choctawhatchee Basin Alliance.

-In its ongoing reforestation and groundcover habitat restoration program, the District completed hand planting of 1,198 acres of longleaf pine habitat.
-Approximately 830,598 longleaf pine tubelings were planted within two Water Management Areas (WMAs).
-The District also completed hand planting of 23,000 slash pine and cypress trees on 53 acres of hydric pine flatwoods restoration at the Yellow River Ranch restoration site.
+In its ongoing reforestation and groundcover habitat restoration program, the District completed hand planting of 663 acres of longleaf pine habitat in January 2018.
+Approximately 478,438 longleaf pine tubelings were planted within the Econfina Creek Water Management Area (WMA).
+In addition, the District completed hand planting of 145,200 wire grass, 30,000 sand hill herbaceous species and 4,360 acres of longleaf pine habitat at the Sand Hill Lakes Mitigation Bank.
+The District planted 2,396 mixed forested wetland trees at a rate of 536 trees per acre within 4.47 acres of freshwater forested wetlands connected to the floodplain of the Escambia River at the Mystic Springs Restoration Area.
 These habitat restoration activities enhance groundwater recharge, improve wetland functions, and offset wetland losses caused by transportation projects.
-Seed for future District groundcover restoration projects was collected from District land on the Econfina Creek and Garcon